3'' Stem ESD Swivel Caster With Brake

 All casters are equipped with a precision ball bearing.

-For carts that will go outside, roll on ramps or damaged floors, it's preferable use 6 inches casters.
+For carts that will go outside, roll on ramps or damaged floors, it's preferable to use 6 inches casters.

 |Units per box||40|